tackme31/data-expunged/README.md

 ![](./img/options.png)

 ### Words to hide
 A list of keywords to be hidden.
-If the keywords specified here are included in a HTML tag, the tag will be masked.
+If the keywords specified here are included in an HTML tag, the tag will be masked.
 The following HTML tags will be replaced with `[DATA EXPUNGED]` instead of blacked out (&#9608;&#9608;&#9608;).

 - `div`, `blockquote`, `p`, `td`, `li`